-In many cases‚ Los Angeles bankruptcies are the result of situations that are beyond your control.
+In many cases‚ Woodland Hills bankruptcies are the result of situations that are beyond your control.

 Our Chapter 7 bankruptcy attorneys know that a lot of people automatically think primary factors include individual-specific things‚ like medical bills or credit card debt.
 And of course‚ those do contribute.